Find Zen While You Stay on the Waitlist

 Should I stay on the waitlist?

-If the waitlisting program is not your first choice, or you would like to settle your MBA plans before school starts, you may choose to remove your name from the list.
-It is a considerate move for another applicant if you do so promptly, allowing someone else a chance at their MBA dream.
+If the waitlisting program is not your first choice, or you would like to settle your MBA plans before school starts, you may decide to remove your name from the list.
+Doing so promptly is a considerate move that allows someone else a chance at their MBA dream.

-Can I improve my chances of admission from the waitlist?
+Can I improve my chances of admission off the waitlist?

 If the MBA program does provide the option of submitting additional materials, apply a consistent application strategy to the task.
 The AdCom may welcome letters of recommendation, improved GMAT scores, or other essays/letters from you.